-The purpose of this notice is to answer some of the frequently asked questions (FAQs) on the listed issuer financing exemption (the exemption) adopted by all securities regulatory authorities in Canada in November 2022.
-Subject to certain conditions, the exemption allows reporting issuers listed on a Canadian exchange to raise the greater of \$5,000,000 or 10% of the issuer's market capitalization to a maximum of total dollar amount of \$10,000,000 in a 12-month period by distributing securities to investors.
+The purpose of this notice is to answer some of the frequently asked questions (FAQs) on the listed issuer financing exemption under Part 5A of National Instrument 45-106 Prospectus Exemptions (NI 45-106) adopted by all securities regulatory authorities in Canada in November 2022 (the exemption).
+Subject to certain conditions, the exemption allows reporting issuers that have securities listed on an exchange recognized by a securities regulatory authority in a jurisdiction of Canada to raise the greater of \$5 000 000 and 10% of the issuer's market capitalization to a maximum of total dollar amount of \$10 000 000 in a 12-month period by distributing securities to investors.